not-kennethreitz/python-for-humans/3_proposal/0_proposal.md

 Python needs more Pragmatic Packages.

-!SLIDE small
+!SLIDE dark

-pra•gmat•ic |pragˈmatik|,
+## pra•gmat•ic |pragˈmatik|, *adj*:
-*adj*, dealing with things sensibly and realistically in a way that is based on practical rather than theoretical considerations.
+Dealing with things sensibly and realistically in a way that is based on practical rather than theoretical considerations.

 !SLIDE